alphanodes/additionals/README.md

   * change assigned_to automatically, if issue status changes
   * assigned_to has changed, but status change is required, too

+> **_NOTE:_**  We reserve the right to remove certain functions again.
+This is the case, for example, if a function has been included in Redmine Core or conflict with it.

 ## Developer features

 As Redmine does not support asset pipeline, we need to install Javascript plugins as Redmine plugins to load them globally.